 I appeared on the 2010-11 series of University Challenge, as captain of the Magdalen team which won the whole competition.
 I was also the captain of Oxford's team on the Japanese Fuji TV game show "Brain World Cup" on three occasions, winning the show in 2012.

 I am currently studying for a doctorate in History at Magdalen College, Oxford, where I was a prize-winning academic scholar as an undergraduate, earning a first-class BA in History and a Master's with distinction in Modern British and European history.
 I also held a full graduate fellowship for two years at Princeton University in the USA, where I studied History, History of Science, Comparative Literature, East Asian Studies, and Interdisciplinary Humanities.
 As part of my doctorate, I have spent two years at the École Normale Supérieure de Paris, France's leading university, and a year at the Paris Institute of Political Studies (Sciences Po).
 In the summer breaks I am currently studying for an MA in French Literature at Middlebury College, Vermont.

 At school, I was awarded 12 A*s at GCSE (including placing in the top 5 nationally for French and top 10 nationally for History).
 At A2 level, I gained A grades in English Literature, French, German, and History, with an additional A in AS Latin.
 I was also awarded three distinctions and a merit in the Advanced Extension Awards.

 Outside my studies, I enjoy cinema, music, and visiting museums and galleries.
 I have travelled widely in North America, Asia (particularly Japan, China, Hong Kong, and Singapore), and Europe, and speak fluent French and proficient Mandarin Chinese and German.

 I have six years of experience tutoring History, English, Art History and Philosophy, and can also teach other humanities subjects including Religious Studies, French, German, and Latin.
 I have worked as a teacher for intensive humanities summer schools in Beijing and Shanghai.
-I currently teach undergraduate tutorials and classes in History at Oxford.
+I have taught undergraduate tutorials and classes in History at Oxford.